 A great summary might even be enough for a reader to pass the information along to the decision-makers in their organization.

-The executive summary is 2 or 3 crucial sentences that provide a concise overview of the case study.
+When thinking about how to write an executive summary for a case study, you need to create 2 or 3 crucial sentences that provide a concise overview of the case study.
 It must be informative and:

 - summarize the story by introducing the customer and their pain points

 - explain what your organization did

 - highlight the key results, including 1 or 2 statistics that drive home the takeaway message

 Write the executive summary first to help you focus the rest of the case study.
 But don’t be too rigid: in the process of reviewing the interview transcript or writing the main copy, another point or statistic may emerge as having more impact than what you’ve chosen to highlight.
 Revisit your executive summary after writing the case study to make sure it’s as strong and accurate as possible.

 This is a good headline followed by a glorified subhead—but it does the trick!